Posted on behalf of Henness & Haight on Jan 28, 2015 in Wrongful Death News

 The heirs and personal representatives of the deceased's estate can seek damage for grief or sorrow, loss of probable support, companionship, funeral expenses, medical expenses, and, in some cases, punitive damages.
 The jury determines the amount of damages to which the plaintiffs are entitled to in this kind of case.

 When you lose a loved one due to accident or injury, the smartest thing to do is talk to a wrongful death attorney.
 This will grant you protection when the insurance companies come to call.
-Our Las Vegas attorneys are experienced experts in wrongful death situations.
+Our reputable Las Vegas personal injury attorneys are experienced experts in wrongful death situations.
 Give us a call for a free consultation.
 You will not be sorry!